 The Authority adopts a budget annually.
 The Authority is authorized to amend any areas of the budget, as appropriate, based on changing circumstances or events.
-No budget amendments were made.
+One budget amendment was made during the year.

 NOTE 6: PROGRAM EXPENSES

 The Authority contributes funds to various programs in which it may or may not receive a return of principal in whole or in part.
 In these financial statements, the contributions are treated as program expense.
 As amounts are received in the form of fees, return of principal or return of contribution, they will be reported as revenue as received.